shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 </span>
 </code></pre>

-Next we setup the extensions required to receive incoming calls from the PSTN network and forward it as a SIP call via the Twilio SIP domain to any registered softphones and another extension for when we want to make a call from our softphone to then use the dongle for completing the call to a PSTN number.
+Next we set up the extensions required to receive incoming calls from the PSTN network and forward it as a SIP call via the Twilio SIP domain to any registered softphones and another extension for when we want to make a call from our softphone to then use the dongle for completing the call to a PSTN number.